floooh/floooh.github.io/_posts/2024-05-06-sokol-storage-buffers.md

 ### Metal

-On Metal there is no 'buffer zoo' like in other 3D APIs, uniform-, vertex-, index- and storage-buffer are the same buffer objects.
+On Metal there is no 'buffer zoo' like in other 3D APIs, uniform-, vertex-, index- and storage-buffers are all the same thing.
 The vertex- and fragment-shader stages have their own bind slot spaces though.

 The following bind slot ranges are used for the various sokol-gfx